 - If the value is different, then the script will use the sp_dropserver and sp_addserver system stored procedures to drop the incorrect server name from sys.servers, and then add the correct machine name.

 It’s important to note that the @@SERVERNAME global variable will NOT reflect the change until the SQL Server service is restarted.

 If you don’t restart the server, then the contents of @@SERVERNAME and sys.servers will be different.

 - The script can be used as-is.
 No need to change anything in it.
 Just copy-paste and run on any server.

 - The contents of this post are relevant to SQL versions starting from SQL Server 2008.

 - The script should work for named instances as well as default instances.

 - The script requires the ALTER ANY LINKED SERVER permission on the server.

-- The script will not make any changes if it’s unnecessary, therefore it can be executed multiple times without worry.
+- The script is idempotent.
+It will not make any changes if it’s unnecessary, therefore it can be executed multiple times without worry.